iVanKunAn/esp32-c3_bluetooth_rc_a6400/README.md

-# Two button remote сontrol for Sony a6400 based on ESP32-C3_Mini
+# Two buttons remote сontrol for Sony a6400 based on ESP32-C3_Mini

 This is pre-pre-alpha version of my Remote Control for Sony a6400 on ESP32-C3.